kjhealy/kieranhealy.hugo/content/blog/making-slides.markdown

 {{% figure src = "https://kieranhealy.org/files/misc/sampletalk-022.png" alt = "" caption = "" %}}

 Talks are a performance.
-That makes them annoying, but it also means that like most interactions, both sides go in wanting it to go well.
+That makes them annoying, but it also means that like most interactions, both sides want it to go well.
 Try to use that Goffmanian fact to your advantage when you can.

 {{% figure src = "https://kieranhealy.org/files/misc/sampletalk-023.png" alt = "" caption = "" %}}